PerezHz/TaylorIntegration.jl/docs/src/common.md

 xlabel!("x")
 ylabel!("y")
 ```
-We note that both orbits display the same qualitative features.
+We note that both orbits display the same qualitative features, and also some
+differences.
+For instance, the `TaylorMethod(25)` solution gets closer to the
+primary than that the `Vern9()`.
 We can obtain a
 quantitative comparison of the validity of both integrations
 through the preservation of the Jacobi constant:
 ```@example common